brunophilipe/autobash/readme.md

 * `make install` - sudo may be necessary in some OSses, like Linux and Ubuntu

 autobash has been tested on Mac OS 10.9 and Linux 12.04 LTS.

+---

+##License

+This project is licensed under the [GLPv3](http://www.gnu.org/licenses/gpl-3.0-standalone.html) license.
+Although not necessary, any feedback or attribution on the use of this software is welcome!